robstave/angular2-training/session-two/page1.md

 So we get stronger type checking, which leads to less bugs, and more confidence in our refactoring process.

+As the language evolves, many of the features that we we see in Typescript will merge into JS.
+ES6 already supports things like classes, arrow functions and the like.

-So why does angular2 use Typescript?
+*So why does Angular use Typescript?*

 Google was going to have its own Language "AtScript" to include the features they wanted on top of vanilla js.
 But they teamed with Microsoft and got what they wanted in the language.
 One of these would be the decorators such as @Component that are extremely helpful for Angular.

 Some good links for further reading: